-This course familiarizes the student with his/her responsibilities as a member of the recruiting/public relations team.
-It explores leadership skills, communication, and factual information about the college.
-Through this course the student will be able to function as a representative in recruitment and in public relations.
+This course introduces the student to his/her responsibilities as a member of the recruiting/public relations team.
 II, III, and IV are a continuation of LEA 1911.
 One hour lecture.
 One hour credit.

 LEA 2811 - Leadership & Organization Skills III.